Blxtch/dataSc_proj2/README.md

 Subjectivity (how subjective or opinionated the text is)

-A sentiment label: "positif", "négatif", or "neutre"
+A sentiment label: "positif", "négatif", or "neutre" (positive, negative, neutral)

 It then calculates the average polarity of all posts, prints it, and saves all data in a CSV file (reddit_sentiment.csv) including the post title, score, subreddit, polarity, subjectivity, sentiment, and URL.